Anita Sarkeesian

 Anita Sarkeesian (/sɑrˈkiːziən/ sar-KEE-zee-ən; born 1983) is a Canadian-American feminist media critic.
 She is the founder of Feminist Frequency, a website that hosts videos and commentary analyzing portrayals of women in popular culture.
 Her video series Tropes vs. Women in Video Games, examines tropes in the depiction of female video game characters.

-Media scholar Soraya Murray calls Sarkeesian emblematic of "a burgeoning organized feminist critique" of stereotyped and objectified portrayals of women in video games.

 In 2012, Sarkeesian was targeted by an online harassment campaign following her launch of a Kickstarter project to fund the Tropes vs. Women in Video Games series.
 The threats and harassment generated widespread media attention, and resulted in the project far exceeding its funding goal.
 The media coverage placed Sarkeesian at the center of discussions about misogyny in video game culture and online harassment.

 She has spoken to TEDxWomen, XOXO Festival, and the United Nations' Broadband Working Group on Gender, and appeared on The Colbert Report discussing her experiences of harassment and the challenge of attempting to improve gender inclusivity in gaming culture and the media.

 Early life and education

-Sarkeesian was born and raised near Toronto, Canada.
+Sarkeesian was born in 1983, and was raised near Toronto, Canada.
 Her parents were Iraqi Armenians who emigrated to Canada in the 1970s.
-She later moved to California and identifies as Canadian American.

-She received a bachelor's degree in communication studies from California State University, Northridge, in 2007 and then earned a master's degree in social and political thought from York University in 2010.
+The family moved to California when she was a teenager and she identifies herself as Canadian American.
+She received a bachelor's degree in communication studies from California State University, Northridge, in 2007 and earned a master's degree in social and political thought from York University in 2010.
 Her master's thesis is titled I'll Make a Man Out of You: Strong Women in Science Fiction and Fantasy Television.